rehierl/metalsmith-doctoc/readme.md

 })
 ```

-This essentially tells MDT to initialize the integrated LP "doctoc-default" and
+This essentially tells MDT to initialize the integrated plugin "doctoc-default"
-make it use-able via the name "default".
-This will also initialize the
+and make it use-able via the "default" configuration.
+This will also initialize
-integrated LP with the default options "h1-6".
+the integrated plugin with default options defined by "h1-6".

-When metalsmith's pipeline is run, MDT will then execute the integrated LP when
+When metalsmith's pipeline is run, MDT will execute the integrated LP when
 it encounters that file. 'doctoc-default' will then extract the file's TOC
 and generate a menu tree.
 Once MDT receives that tree, it will assign it to the
 file's 'doctoc-tree' property.

-## Options
+## Options object

-The options object that MDT will accept is as follows:
+MDT's options object is defined as follows:

 ```js
 Options {